Sequential monitoring for distributional changepoints using degenerate U-statistics: Simulations and applications

-In a first set of experiments reported in Tables \ref {tab:TableStrong} and \ref{tab:TableWeak}, we consider the empirical rejection frequencies and the delays for a randomised choice of $k_{\ast }$, \footnote{ The value of $k_{\ast }$, at each iteration, has been picked from $\left\{ 10,m,5m\right\} $ with equal probability.} in the presence of a strong change; we report results only for $\beta =0$ in \eqref{e:boundaryfxn}, but results with different values of $\beta $ did not change the overall findings and are available upon request.
-This case is empirically relevant, seeing as no prior knowledge as to the location of $k_{\ast }$ is available.
+In a first set of experiments reported in Tables \ref {tab:PowerDelayStrongByAlt} and \ref{tab:PowerDelayWeakByAlt}, we consider the empirical rejection frequencies and the delays for a randomised choice of $k_{\ast }$, \footnote{ The value of $k_{\ast }$, at each iteration, has been picked from the set $\left\{ 10,50,200\right\} $ with equal probability.} in the presence of a strong change; for succinctness, we report results only for the choice $\beta = 0.5$ in \eqref{e:boundaryfxn}.
 As the table shows, the power is satisfactory in all cases; detection based on the scheme proposed in Section \ref{repurpose}, ${\mathcal{D}}_{m}^{(3)}$ , seems to offer shorter delays, improving on both ${\mathcal{D}}_{m}^{(1)}$ and ${\mathcal{D}}_{m}^{(2)}$.
-Interestingly, this seems to be the case for both strong and weak changes, across all alternative hypotheses $ H_{A,1}-H_{A,3}$, and for each choice of kernel $h\left( \cdot ,\cdot \right) $.
+Interestingly, this seems to be the case for both strong and moderate changes, across all alternative hypotheses $ H_{A,1}-H_{A,3}$, and for each choice of kernel $h\left( \cdot ,\cdot \right) $.